• Skip to primary navigation

 Meats and Deli FoodsHot dogs are a no-no unless heated to steaming.
 But honestly they are not a great choice during pregnancy.
 See more at www.eatrightmama.com

-• Avoid getting fluid from hot dog and lunch meat packages on other foods, utensils, and food preparation surfaces, and wash hands after handling hot dogs, luncheon meats, and deli meats.
+• Avoid getting fluid from hot dog and lunch meat packages on other foods, utensils, and food preparation surfaces, and wash hands after handling hot dogs, lunch meats, and deli meats.

 • Do not eat refrigerated meat or vegetable pâté or meat spreads from a deli or meat counter or from the refrigerated section of a store, unless heated to steaming.
 Foods that do not need refrigeration, like canned or shelf-stable pâté and meat spreads, are safe to eat.
 Refrigerate after opening.